 A highly suitable destination school for every child

-Although the 7+ landscape in the locale has evolved somewhat in recent years, our 47 Year 2 pupils who graduated in July 2024 have once again achieved extremely well.
+Although the 7+ landscape in the locale has evolved somewhat in recent years, our 43 Year 2 pupils who graduated in July 2025 have once again achieved extremely well.

 After their Year 2 tenure as the oldest children at Herne Hill School, it was evident to all that, having honed their leadership skills and social responsibilities to such a high level, they were fully ready to move on to their next schools.

 Many congratulations to them all for having become such fine young people!
-We are immensely proud of them and look forward to welcoming them back for their Year 3 alumni party in spring 2025.
+We are immensely proud of them and look forward to welcoming them back for their Year 3 alumni party in spring 2026.

 Many good options are available

 We are fortunate to be located in an area with a wide range of exceptional Year 3 destinations for our graduating Year 2 pupils in both, the independent and state sector.
+In 2025, our graduates moved on to 16 different schools.

 By 7+, they are fully prepared and ready to move on to the next stage of their education.
 Indeed, Year 3 is a natural point in the English education system for them to transition to a bigger school suited to their unique abilities, which by the age of seven are largely established.

 Having seen their child flourish at Herne Hill School, some parents naturally find the prospect of changing to another school somewhat stressful.
 Yet we know that by moving on at 7+ at the natural end of the Early Childhood Education period, and having been prepared so well academically and emotionally, the change is occurring at the right time and is actually beneficial for them.
+Challenge is an inevitable feature of life, so acquiring the skills required to deal with entering a new environment in a scaffolded way is of enormous merit to children in the long term.

 Peace of mind for the future